momiji15/gittingit/howto.md

 7. After that, write `git rm -r YourFolderName`.
 8. Now you need to commit the changes to git.
 Write: `git commit -m "Removed YourFolderName."`
 9. Now you need to push the changes to git.
 Write: `git push origin master`.

+### Cloning a repository
+1. Click on "Clone or download."
+2. Copy the link.
+3. Open up your Git shell, command line...wherever you do your thing with Git.
+4. Type `git clone` and then paste the link.